Sheldon Community School District

 Sheldon Community School District is a rural public school district headquartered in Sheldon, Iowa.

 The district is mostly in O'Brien County with smaller portions in Sioux, Osceola, and Lyon counties.
-It serves Sheldon, Archer, Ashton, and Matlock, plus the surrounding rural areas.
+It serves Sheldon, Archer, Ashton, and Matlock, as well as the surrounding rural areas.

 Cory Myer has been superintendent since 2018.

+Nick Miller has been principal of Sheldon High School since February 8, 2023.

 List of Schools

 The district operates three schools, all located in Sheldon: